graymeta/terraform-aws-irisanywhere/README.md

 Each customer has different requirements based on multiple sets of criteria.
 Graymeta will be provide a unique SLA that best suits the customers business requirements.

 ### Cost Structure
-A instance license for Curio supports unlimited users and is an annually reoccurring license fee.
-Depending on the deployment type (saas vs. self-managed) there are different content ingest thresholds.
-The GrayMeta core ML suite are included with the license and any additional ML capability (3rd party ML) customer must provide their own keys to supported services.